-Co-parenting situations can obviously be complex, and they can change how you approach many other aspects of your life.
-You may not be as free to take a new job that requires a move, for example, or even make large lifestyle changes that impact your schedule.
-At the very least in these cases, you may need to talk things through with your co-parent to ensure their custody arrangements won’t be impacted so that you can reach an agreement on your move.
+Co-parenting situations can be complex and can change how you approach many other aspects of your life.
+You may not be as able to take a new job that requires a move, for example, or even make significant lifestyle changes that impact your schedule.
+At the very least, in these cases, you may need to talk things through with your co-parent to ensure their custody arrangements won’t be impacted so that you can reach an agreement on your move.

-However, what if the other parent makes a big decision to move without consulting you?
+However, what if the other parent decides to move without consulting you?
 Can the mother or father of your child move out of state and take your child with them?
-The law is pretty clear that they can’t do so without your permission or a court order.
+The law clearly states they can’t do so without your permission or a court order.

-Find out what typically needs to happen if a co-parent wants to move out of state below, including how a family law attorney can help you protect your parental rights and the best interests of your child or children.
+Below, find out what typically needs to happen if a co-parent wants to move out of state, including how a family law attorney can help you protect your parental rights and the best interests of your child or children.

 Can a Co-Parent Move Out of State Without Minor Children?

 If you have been co-parenting and the other parent decides to leave the state without your children, they can do so.
-This can have a huge impact on you and your children, of course, and might result in major changes to custody arrangements and general care for your kids.
+Of course, this can have a huge impact on you and your children and might result in significant changes to custody arrangements and general care for your kids.

-For example, if the parents have shared physical custody and the kids alternate weeks at each parent’s house, this is not an arrangement that’s feasible if one of the parents move out of state—or even a significant distance away within the same state.
+For example, if the parents have shared physical custody and the kids alternate weeks at each parent’s house, this arrangement is not feasible if one of the parents moves out of state—or even a significant distance away within the same state.

-In a best-case scenario involving this type of move, the parents discuss the change with each other and come to an agreement about the parenting schedule that works better with the new situation.
+In a best-case scenario involving this type of move, the parents discuss the change with each other and agree on a parenting schedule that works better with the new situation.
 For example, they might agree that the kids will visit all the long weekends and school holidays with significantly more time during the summer months.

-In a more stressful situation, your co-parent moves without any discussion and leaves you to pick up the pieces.
+In a more stressful situation, your co-parent moves without any discussion, leaving you to pick up the pieces.
 This can be emotionally and financially stressful.
 You and your children might feel abandoned in some ways, and you may have to scramble to make new arrangements for childcare, transportation to school or activities, and other details of life.
-It may be helpful to consult with a child custody attorney to find out if you should seek a new custody order or even a child support change in this type of scenario.
+In this scenario, it may be helpful to consult with a child custody attorney to determine if you should seek a new custody order or even a child support change.

 Can a Co-Parent Move Out of State and Take Minor Children With Them?

-According to Massachusetts law, removal of a child from the state by one parent after a divorce is not allowed without the permission of the other parent or a court order.
-If there is a court order laying out a parenting schedule and custody, then unless there is an agreement, the parent who wants to move away should usually file in court seeking a removal of the children to another state prior to actually moving.
+According to Massachusetts law, one parent is not allowed to remove a child from the state after a divorce without the other parent’s permission or a court order.
+If a court order lays out a parenting schedule and custody, then unless there is an agreement, the parent who wants to move away should usually file in court seeking to move the children to another state prior to actually moving.

-If you and your co-parent can come to an agreement about child custody over state lines, they can leave the state with your child.
-Whether you’re the parent leaving the state or the one staying, it’s a must to get any agreements in writing just in case the non-moving parent later tries to say that they did not actually agree .
-You may want to involve an attorney or even get a court order to cement your agreement, especially if the parenting schedule is changing and your child will be traveling in and out of the state to spend time with the other parent.
+If you and your co-parent agree about child custody over state lines, they can leave the state with your child.
+Whether you’re the parent leaving the state or staying, getting any agreements in writing is necessary just in case the non-moving parent later tries to say they disagreed.
+You may want to involve an attorney or even get a court order to cement your agreement, especially if the parenting schedule changes and your child travels in and out of the state to spend time with the other parent.

 If you don’t agree to the co-parent taking your child or children out of state, they can only do so if they get a court order.
 You can also petition the court to block the removal of your child from the state or request their immediate return if they have already left with your kids.